tasuren/ipcs/docs/quickstart.md

 When you start the second one, you should see `Hello, World!` on the console of the second one.

 ## Console
-Run `sipcs --help` to see help information.
+Run `ipc-server --help` to see help information.